Renjuju/promela-concurrency/README.md

 # promela-concurrency
-Ticket-lock and MCS locks written in promela + c
+Ticket-lock/MCS locks written in promela and c